Namita2290/KPMG_Challenge/Challenge2/readme.md

         To get the meta data of a specific property of the VM, use explore-metadata.ps1 -subscriptionid "" -resourceGroupName "" -hostname "" -propertyKey ""

+        Note : Using curl command also we can retrieve meta data instance detail from the VM's provisioned via Azure Resource Manager curl -H Metadata:true http://169.254.169.254/metadata/instance?api-version=2017-03-01